Sep 25th, 2014 by Mark at PocketMaps

 The results of the wayfinding surveys in Edmonton showed significant interest and support for those participants who chose to take part.
-While there were respondents who felt that the wayfinding maps were unnecessary due to the prevalence of Smartphone mapping applications, there were many others who felt that the maps were beneficial.
-Out of the 725 respondents, more than 652 people reported that the wayfinding maps would promote confidence in pedestrian travel in the downtown area, and 580 of the respondents responded that they would actually use the maps if they were used throughout the heart Edmonton.
+While there were respondents who felt that the wayfinding maps were unnecessary due to the prevalence of Smartphone mapping applications, there were many others who thought that the maps were beneficial.
+Out of the 725 respondents, more than 652 people reported that the wayfinding maps would promote confidence in pedestrian travel in the downtown area, and 580 of the respondents responded that they would use the maps.

 According to city officials, these numbers were encouraging, and show that pedestrians will utilize maps and wayfinding signage when available.
 In Edmonton, this information provided the necessary push that wayfinding project managers were hoping for, allowing them to pursue a larger-scale project for assisting pedestrians throughout the downtown area.